 "James Service"Print Page

-The cemetery contains the anchor and graves of those who lost their lives in the wreck of the James Service.
+The anchor from the wreck of the James Service and plaque were placed in the cemetery in memory of those who lost their lives in the shipwreck in 1878.
 The anchor raised in 1962 has been placed near the grave of some of the victims in the cemetery at Christ’s Church in Mandurah, together with a spider band from the mizen mast.

 In July 1878, when James Service departed Penang, ten passengers, all members of a theatrical group bound for Melbourne, and a crew of ten including the captain, were aboard.
 The cargo consisted of 3 000 cases of castor oil, 1000 bales of sack bags and 600 bales of jute.
 The vessel headed southward from Penang to round Cape Leeuwin, a course that should have taken it several hundred miles off the Western Australian coast.